davidstrauss/desktop-configuration/README.md

 1. Use `~/public_html` as the web root, accessible via `http://localhost/~$USER/`.

+1. If new files with the wrong context get added, fix the selinux context:

+       restorecon -R ~/public_html

 ## Dwarf Fortress
 1. Download the latest archive.
 1. Install necessary packages: